-MR. OSBORNE: With the completion in sight, a fully paved Trans Labrador Highway will open up opportunities for businesses and residents.
+Mr. Speaker, with completion in sight, a fully paved Trans Labrador Highway will open-up opportunities for businesses and residents.

-Through a combined investment of \$361 million over the life of the contracts, ferry service to the Strait of Belle Isle and the Northern Coast of Labrador will result in greater capacity, improved reliability and will invite economic opportunities.
+Through a combined investment of \$361 million over the life the contracts, ferry service to the Strait of Belle Isle and the North Coast of Labrador will result in greater capacity, improved reliability and will invite economic opportunities.

-This will significantly enhance ferry service for the communities of Rigolet, Makkovik, Postville, Hopedale, Natuashish, Nain and Black Tickle, where for the first time in our province's history, residents and visitors will be able to drive their vehicles onto the vessel and off again at another destination.
+This will significantly enhance ferry services for the communities of Rigolet, Makkovik, Postville, Hopedale, Natuashish, Nain and Black Tickle, where for the first time in the province's history, residents and visitors will be able to drive the vehicles onto the vessel and off again at another destination

 This year, \$449,000 is allocated for the acquisition of grooming machines and equipment for the Cartwright, Nain and Hopedale areas of the winter transportation link.
-Securing vital snowmobile trail equipment provides access to major service centres and enhances the safety of residents who depend on this winter highway.
+Securing vital snowmobile trail equipment provides access to major service centres and enhances the safety of residents who depend on the winter highway.